tt01bolt/vul/LBT-T300-T400_Buffer overflow.md

 ## 2.apn_name_3g

 ### Vulnerability analysis
-Due to the lack of data length restrictions of the apn_name_3g parameter, a buffer overflow vulnerability is created.
+Due to the lack of data length restrictions of the apn_name_3g parameter in function config_3g_para, a buffer overflow vulnerability is created.

 function call chain
 Main()->start3g_main()->config_3g_para().